wp-plugins/postman-smtp/readme.txt

 = 1.3.3 - 2015-02-11 =
 * Replaced the Google OAuth API with pure PHP code.
 No more unexpected Google API errors.
+* Enabled editing of the timeouts in the configuration screen.
+If Postman is intermittently sending mail, try increasing the TCP Read Timeout
 * Added the SMTP session transcript output when a test message fails to send.
 * Fixed the error: Class 'Zend_Mail_Protocol_Smtp_Auth_Plain' not found in /wordpress_jana/wp-content/plugins/postman-smtp/Postman/Postman-Mail/Zend-1.12.10/Mail/Transport/Smtp.php on line 198